AbdulJabbar64/Heart-Attack-Risk-Predictor-Using-Auto-ML/README.md

 * Neural architecture search, which automates the design of neural networks.
 This helps AutoML models discover new architectures for problems that require them.
 * Transfer learning, in which pretrained models apply what they've learned to new data sets.
 Transfer learning helps AutoML apply existing architectures to new problems that require it.

+# Pros and cons of AutoML
+The main benefits of AutoML are:

+* Efficiency -- It speeds up and simplifies the machine learning process and reduces training time of machine learning models.
+* Cost savings -- Having a faster, more efficient machine learning process means a company can save money by devoting less of its budget to maintaining that process.
+* Accessibility -- Having a simpler process allows companies to save money on training staff or hiring experts.
+It also makes machine learning a viable possibility for a wider range of companies.
+* Performance -- AutoML algorithms also tend to be more efficient than hand-coded models.